wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

 8. `/getQueryJobInfo` :
     - Get the queryJob info identified by the jobId passed through the request body.
 6. `/getSuccessfulQueryResults` :
-    - Retrive the successful results of the bulk query job identified by the `queryJobId`.
+    - Retrieve the successful results of the bulk query job identified by the `queryJobId`.
     - Store it in a CSV file.

 ## Setting up the environment

-Follow the steps in [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the Integration Project.

 By default, the `text/csv` message formatter and message builder are not configured in the Micro Integrator settings.
 To enable this connector to function correctly with `text/csv` data, you will need to follow these steps to add the necessary message formatter and message builder configurations.